 Step 1: Define User Stories [Blog Series]

-Product managers are responsible for deciding on which integrations to build into their application to create a “cooperative” experience with the services and applications used by their customers.
-To guide the development of these integrations you’ll need to write integration user stories that provide a clear picture of the cooperative experience you envision for your end-customers.Integration is a means to an end; a connected, cooperative experience where data flows seamlessly between your app and the other apps you customers are using is the end result that you are seeking through integration.
+Product managers are responsible for determining the services and applications that are used by their customers and figuring out how to get their application integrated with them.
+To guide the development of these integrations, the place to start is by writing out user stories that provide a clear picture of the experience you envision for your end-customers.
+With integration, you can create a connected, cooperative experience where data flows seamlessly between your app and the other apps your customers are using.

-There are two common approaches for writing API integration user stories.
-A common, but limited approach, is to write the user stories in terms of system personas.
-For example, an API integration user story to connect a webinar management application to a marketing automation system may look like this:
+There are two common approaches for writing API integration user stories: user personas and system personas.
+System personas are a common, but limited approach.
+For example, an API integration user story in the system persona to connect a webinar management application to a marketing automation system may look like this:

-The Webinar Management Application will automatically create leads and associate them with accounts in the selectedMarketing Automation System so that …
+As a Webinar Management Application, I want to automatically create leads and associate them with accounts in the selected Marketing Automation System, so that …

 - Start by developing stories as a user persona whenever possible to provide the clearest perspective on how and why your users will benefit from the integration.

-As Mary Marketing, I want to ensure that I don’t create duplicate Accounts and Contacts in my Marketing Automation Service so that my sales reps are provided with accurate information.
+As Mary Marketing, I want to ensure that I don’t create duplicate Accounts and Contacts in my Marketing Automation Service, so that my sales reps are provided with accurate information.

-To further clarify the integration use case above, we create an application-to-application persona (or system persona) to represent background system functions that do not require interaction from the end-user.
+To further clarify the integration use case above, we also created an application-to-application persona (or system persona) to represent background system functions that do not require interaction from the end-user.
 The purpose of this system persona is to provide an additional level of detail and acceptance criteria beyond the user interaction scenario.

-System-to-system user stories should be limited to providing a more detailed understanding of the behind the scenes interactions required between systems but should not replace the user persona driven stories.
+System-to-system user stories should be limited to providing a more detailed understanding of the behind-the-scenes interactions required between systems, but should not replace the user persona-driven stories.

 To Sum It Up